paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2012-01-09-responsive_answers.md

 location:
   locality: Brighton
   country-name: United Kingdom
 summary: Back in October, Ethan Marcotte asked me some questions about the design of my site.
 He was writing a round up of his twenty favourite responsive websites for .net Magazine and wanted quotes from each creator.
-In the spirit of blogging more I thought I'd share my answers here.
+In the spirit of blogging more I thought I’d share my answers here.
 tags:
 - web
 - responsive_design
 - interviews
 - net_magazine
 ---
 Back in October, [Ethan Marcotte][1] asked me some questions about the design of my site.
 He was writing a round up of his [twenty favourite responsive websites][2] for .net Magazine and wanted quotes from each creator.
-In the spirit of [blogging more][3] I thought I'd share my answers here.
+In the spirit of [blogging more][3] I thought I’d share my answers here.

 ***